 If you care to venture a bit further, walking along the coastline away from the castle and towards the town, you will find the more reasonable option which also offers quality, along with the views.
 Few of these include:

 Ta Bania Restaurant – this used to be my favourite place to watch the waves after stormy weather.
-It has undergone quite the transformation and the food menu got more exciting too.
+It has undergone quite a transformation and the food menu got more exciting too.
 Beautiful views and it stays open in winter season too.

 Alea Lounge Bar – seems to be the place where the cool locals hang out.
 Great selection of drinks and delicious food.
-Quirky decor and the perfect place for people watching.
+Quirky decor and the perfect place for people-watching.
 One of my go-to places when I’m in the harbour, tends to be quite busy though.

 Ouzeri Restaurant at Almyra Hotel – located a short walk away by the coast, Ouzeri is well worth the stroll.
 Delicious fresh food served right by the coastline with immaculate service and live music at weekends.